What is logistics construction?

 Lifting operations need to be done safely with trained personnel.
 Improperly rigged loads can cause accidents resulting in injury and damage to equipment.
 Lifting operations can be delayed because of wind, equipment breakdowns, inexperienced operators, poor rigging and slinging techniques, cranes being incorrectly positioned, repeated moving of the crane between loads or workers installing the equipment and materials not being properly prepared.

-Materials stacked on sloping ground could also over topple causing damage and even serious injury.
-These storage areas need to be well drained so stormwater can drain away.
+Materials stacked on the sloping ground could also over topple causing damage and even serious injury.
+These storage areas need to be well-drained so stormwater can drain away.
 I have seen storage areas flooded resulting in damage to the materials or at best the material storage area couldn’t be accessed until the water was drained away.

 Storage areas also should be firm underfoot so that trucks, cranes and the materials don’t sink into the ground.
 Crane outriggers sinking into the ground can lead to dangerous situations of the cranes overturning.
 Materials must be stored in such a way that they don’t become damaged by the elements or contaminated.
 Materials must be easily accessible and when necessary so the oldest materials can be used first.